Ices: Centova Cast Edition

 - Various minor bug fixes

-Feature ComparisonWe are often asked why we recommend ices-cc over sc_trans 1 and other streaming source applications.
+Feature ComparisonWe are often asked why we recommend ices-cc (and Liquidsoap, for which we later introduced support in Centova Cast ) over sc_trans and other streaming source applications.
 The following chart compares the features in similar source software:

-ices-cc is the only streaming source that supports both ShoutCast and IceCast servers while featuring dynamic playlist support -- a critical feature for Centova Cast.
-(If IceCast support is not required, sc_trans v2 works well with Centova Cast also.)
+ices-cc and Liquidsoap are the only streaming sources that support both ShoutCast and IceCast servers while featuring dynamic playlist support -- a critical feature for Centova Cast.
+(If IceCast support is not required, sc_trans v2 works well with Centova Cast also, however it is no longer being supported nor maintained by its authors.)

 Technical Support / Credits